Pipe clamp

-A pipe clamp is a type of clamp often employed in woodworking, piping or cabinet shops.
-When referring to woodwork or cabinet shops, pipe clamps are usually composed of commercially manufactured clamp heads or "jaws" and a length of common threaded pipe.
+A pipe clamp is a type of clamp often employed in piping, woodworking, and cabinet shops.

+Pipe clamps for woodwork or cabinet shops are usually composed of commercially manufactured clamp heads or "jaws" and a length of common threaded pipe.
 The capacity of the clamp is determined by the length of the pipe used.

 When referring to piping, pipe clamps are used to connect the pipe to the pipe hanger assembly.